 Organisational debt

-Organisational debt is one of the hardest things to straighten out of an organisation.
-It’s very similar and as hard to cure then its sibling “technical debt”.
+Organisational debt is one of the hardest things to straighten out in an organisation.
+It’s very similar, and just as hard to cure, as its sibling “technical debt”.

-In other words, you implement something very quick but achieving this speed by this sacrificing the “easiness” to further evolve and maintain the software in the future.
-Typically such “compromise” does not stay alone for long and after some more “speed against structure heroism” step by step a well-structured system architecture degrades into a “spaghetti code” monster, full of short cuts, redundancies, additional complexity, hard to foresee dependencies and even worse, into a system which really only a few individual persons can understand and manage.
+In other words: you implement something very quickly and achieve this speed by sacrificing the easiness to further enhance and maintain the software.
+Typically this does not remain the only compromise.
+Step by step, a once well-structured system architecture degrades into a spaghetti-code monster full of shortcuts, redundancies, additional complexity, hard-to-foresee dependencies and, even worse, a system that only a few individuals can still understand and manage.

-By gaining some speed in the short time you create some hard “debt” for the future.
-Getting rid of the technical debt and to straighten out the accumulated flaws usually takes a tremendous effort, a lot of time and clearly some heavy investment.
+By gaining speed in the short term you create hard debt for the future.
+Fixing accumulated technical debt requires tremendous effort, a lot of time and heavy investment.

-This does not mean that pushing speed over structure is in all cases a bad decisions.
-It can be the right decision at the right time.
-But it’s definitively a dangerous medicine which need to be taken with great consciousness.
-And as with any medicine it should better come in small doses and for a limited period of time.
+This does not mean that pushing speed over structure is automatically a bad decision.
+It can be the right decision at the right moment.
+But it is a dangerous medicine and, like any medicine, should be taken consciously, in small doses and for limited periods of time.

 Organisational complexity

-Typically organisations expand, “If you’re not growing, you’re dying” (William S. Burroughs).
-It’s the nature of every business to grow, either organically or an-organically by merger and acquisitions.
+Typically organisations expand.
+“If you’re not growing, you’re dying.”
+(William S. Burroughs).
+Businesses grow either organically or inorganically through mergers and acquisitions.

-In both cases, but especially in the latter case organisations fall into a trap.
+In both situations – but especially in mergers – organisations fall into the same trap.

-When two companies merge, you face the situation that most of the functions in both companies are duplicated.
-Of course mergers do not take place leaving both merging organisations untouched.
-The intent of merging companies is in most cases the creation of synergies, which by itself is nothing else than trying to run both companies with only half of the management and support function layer of both initial companies.
+When two companies merge, most functions exist twice.
+And of course, mergers do not take place leaving both organisations untouched.
+The intent is usually to create synergies, meaning to run both companies with roughly half of the management and support layers of the originals.

 Conserving knowledge

-Well, guess what happens, you create debt.
-You create an organisational structure around that person.
-I remind you, it’s not always a wrong decision to do so, but it’s very bad if many of such decisions sum up.
+Well, guess what happens: you create debt.
+You build organisational structure around this person.
+It’s not always a wrong decision, but it becomes dangerous when many such decisions start to add up.

-Let me give a second example, this time from organic growth perspective.
+Let me give a second example.
+This time from organic growth.

 Organic growth

-Imagine you run a good performing and growing organisation.
-After some time you realise that you did an awesome job.
-Not only your company is flourishing but you attracted and hired some very talented and immensely valuable young talent.
-In order to keep this fabulous talent in your company and to honour the stellar achievements you start to search for a way to offer this talent a new position, a raise, a promotion.
+Imagine you run a strong and growing organisation.
+After some time you realise you did an awesome job.
+The company is flourishing, and you have attracted incredibly talented and valuable young people.
+To keep this talent and honour their achievements, you start looking for ways to offer them a new position, a raise, a promotion.

 MECE principle

-MECE stands for mutually exclusive and collectively exhaustive, a concept I very much like and which I learned by one of my best colleagues who worked for the honourable consulting firm McKinsey & Company.
+MECE stands for mutually exclusive and collectively exhaustive.
+I learned it from one of my best colleagues who worked for McKinsey & Company.

-The GAP between a MECE compliant structure and your org chart is what is meant by “organisational debt”.
+The GAP between a MECE-compliant structure and your actual org chart is what we call organisational debt.

 Speedboats

-1. you just created additional organisational debt.
-A whole lot of debt to be more precise.
-This team is awarded to be the “special ones”.
-You just created a two level society, the group of innovators and the laggards who are or at least who feel like being the personalisation of “incapacity”.
+1. You just created additional organisational debt.
+A lot of it.
+You created a two-level society: the innovators and the laggards – or at least the people who feel like they have become the personalisation of “incapacity”.

-Why is it so hard to get rid of the organisational debt?
+Why is it so hard to get rid of organisational debt?

-Teams will always actively fight for “survival”.
-Organisational debt won’t disappear from inside.
-Removal of organisational debt requires heavy intervention from outside.
+Teams fight for survival.
+Organisational debt will not disappear from inside.
+It requires intervention from outside.

 How to get it done?